 What is aspergillosis?

-Aspergillosis is an infection, growth, or allergic response caused by the Aspergillus fungus.
+Aspergillosis is an infection caused by the Aspergillus fungus.
 This fungus grows on dead leaves, stored grain, compost piles, or other decaying vegetation.
-The Aspergillus species includes more than 150 types of mold that occur widely in the indoor and outdoor environment.
+The Aspergillus species includes more than 180 types of mold that occur widely in indoor and outdoor environments.
 Aspergillus is commonly found as a lacy mold that grows on foods.

-Although most of the molds are harmless, a few can cause serious illnesses in people or pets with a weakened immune system, underlying lung disease, or asthma.
-The most common species of Aspergillus to cause problems in dogs are Aspergillus fumigatus, Aspergillus terreus, and the recently discovered Aspergillus felis.
+Although most of the molds are harmless, a few can cause serious illnesses in people and pets with a weakened immune system, underlying lung disease, or asthma.
+The most common species of Aspergillus to cause problems in dogs are Aspergillus fumigatus and Aspergillus terreus, although several other species of Aspergillus can cause illness in dogs.

 How did my dog get aspergillosis?